reasonwithoutrestraint/site/README.md

 - (1) A.J.
 Ayer, "Critique of Ethics and Theology", from _Language, Truth, and Logic_ (ch 6)
 - (1) C.L.
 Stevenson, "The Emotive Meaning of Ethical Terms"
 - (3) R.M.
 Hare, "Meaning and Criteria" and "Description and Evaluation", from _The Language of Morals_
 - (1) P.T.
-Geach, “Ascriptivism”
+Geach, "Ascriptivism"
-- (1) Philippa Foot, “Moral Beliefs”
+- (1) Philippa Foot, "Moral Beliefs"
+- (2) Philippa Foot, "Moral Arguments"

 Error Theory
 - (1) J.L.
 Mackie, "The Subjectivity of Values", from _Ethics: Inventing Right and Wrong_